 Features of a Fixed Income Security

-Fixed-income securities are distinctive from other liabilities as they involve cash-settled agreements with investors or banks.
+Importantly, fixed-income securities are distinctive from other liabilities as they involve cash-settled agreements with investors or banks.
 Governments typically use bond issuance as their primary financing strategy, though some also secure loans from international bodies like the IMF.
 A distinguishing characteristic of fixed-income securities from equities is their guaranteed periodic cash flows, offering investors regular income and capital return upon maturity.

-Key Characteristics of Fixed-income Securities
+Key Characteristics of Fixed-Income Securities

 Issuer